 We had this dish the first day we arrived in Rome.
 The Jewish Ghetto hosts a variety of Jewish-Roman restaurants with food to die for!
-Alessandro, our Roman friend, took us there so we could experience firsthand some of this community's signature dishes and the secrets to master their cooking.
+Alessandro, our Roman friend, took us there to experience firsthand some of this community's signature dishes and the secrets to master their cooking.

 Then, we decided to reproduce the Broccoli Romanesco recipe to avoid frying artichokes and keep the waistline while still possible.
 Make sure to try them on your next visit to Rome.
 They are wonderful.

 🥦 Romano broccoli and fractals

-This beautiful vegetable has some characteristics that make it very interesting from a mathematical point of view: first of all, it has a shape with a fractal appearance, so it repeats itself on different scales.
+This beautiful vegetable has some characteristics that make it very interesting from a mathematical point of view.
+First of all, it has a shape with a fractal appearance, repeating itself on different scales.

 Its florets reproduce in miniature; the shape of the largest floret and the smaller flowers is precisely the same.
 I find it very interesting that the number of these elements is always a number that belongs to the Fibonacci sequence, a series in which each number is the sum of the previous two.

 To cook romanesco, you can choose between many methods.
 It is crucial to avoid overcooking this beauty; the best romanesco should be minimally cooked and keep its firmer texture.
 Otherwise, you will miss the opportunity to experiment with its texture and amaze your guests with its eye-catching color.

 Steaming, sautéing, boiling, or roasting your broccoli?
 I prefer steaming.

 If steaming: In a saucepan, set two fingers of water to boiling and put a metal or bamboo colander on top of the saucepan.

 Place the florets on top of the colander and put a lid on top; leave them for 2 minutes.

 If Boiling, put 4 cups of water to boil.
-When the water is bubbling with big bubbles, add the broccoli florets and take them out after 30 seconds.
+When the water bubbles with big bubbles, add the broccoli florets and take them out after 30 seconds.
 Just blanch them.